VAlexandersson/StudyBuddy/README.md

 ### Introduction

 Study Buddy is a chatbot designed to assist students with their academic studies.
-The chatbot uses a flexible pipeline architecture, leveraging language models and information retrieval techniques to provide relevant and informative responses to user queries.
+The chatbot uses RAG-module to deliver factoid and relative information.
+The RAG-module is designed with a pipeline architecture in mind with some routing.
+It has also been desinged with flexability in mind.

+INSERT A DIAGRAM HERE <.<

 ### Features